daskeyboard/daskeyboard-applet--bamzooka/README.md

 # Q Applet: Bamzooka!

-## Automate your workflow with reusable checklists

-Bamzooka allows you to create checklists, schedule them, assign them to your team, watch progress in real-time.
+Create checklists, schedule them, assign them to your team, watch progress in real-time.

-This applet is an extension that displays a color coded notification for Bamzooka assignments on a Das Keyboard Q device.
+This applet displays a notification for Bamzooka assignments on a Das Keyboard Q device.

-- Blink <span style="color:red">red</span> for late due assignments
+- <span style="color:red">red</span> assigment due date is late
-- <span style="color: orange">orange</span> for due soon assignments
+- <span style="color: orange">orange</span> assignment is due soon
-- <span style="color: blue">blue</span> if assignments but no emergency
+- <span style="color: #1DCAFF">blue</span> assignment is due later
-- blank if no assignments
+- <span style="color: green">green</span> no assignments to complete

 To get started, signup for a Bamzooka account at <https://bamzooka.com>